Average Index – The quick guide

 Using the Average Index to Measure Customer Satisfaction

-There are many use cases, similar to our standard Happy Index (link), which measures happiness levels.
+There are many use cases, similar to our standard Happy Index, which measures happiness levels.
 It is typically used to measure customer satisfaction on a specific topic at a certain moment.
 For example, a business owner may use the average index to measure customer satisfaction after introducing operational changes such as staff schedules.

 Benefits